ciscoheat/sveltekit-superforms/README.md

 And with that, we're completely client-side.
 So what is included in this little upgrade?

-This is the beginning of a long list of options for `superForm`, which can be added as an option object:
+This is the beginning of a long list of options for `superForm`, all optional, which can be added as an object:

 ```ts
 const { form, errors, enhance } = superForm(data.form, { lotsOfOptions });